RockmanR/EventCrowd4_Ubuntu/README.md

 - in terminal-2 type `truffle compile --all`
 - in terminal-2 type `truffle migrate --network geth --reset`

 > NOTE: in my case this fails a lot of times (10x or more) until it succeed.
 I don't really know why.
 You just need to repeat the migration again and again until you get lucky. before any new migration, you need to terminate Geth and operate it again, since I believe there is an expiry time for the validity of the password of Geth.
-For that reason, deploying with Infura is better.
+That's why I love Infura.

 - in terminal-2 type `npm run dev`
 - A browser should open to show the contract.